-(b) Local county staff makes every effort to interview the applicant on the date of request to inform the applicant what he or she must provide before child care is approved.
+(b) County staff makes every effort to interview the applicant on the request date to inform the applicant what he or she must provide before child care is approved.

-(1) When the applicant mails in or leaves Form 08MP001E, Request for Benefits, at the local county office without staying for an interview, staff attempts to contact the applicant that same day by phone to explain that a child care interview must be completed and to inform the applicant what verification must be provided before care is approved.
+(1) When the applicant mails in or leaves Form 08MP001E, Request for Benefits, at the local county office without staying for an interview, staff attempts to phone the applicant that same day to explain that a child care interview must be completed and to inform the applicant what verification must be provided before care is approved.

 (2) When the worker reaches the applicant by phone and the applicant consents to the interview, the worker completes the interview, informs the applicant what verification is required to make an eligibility decision, and sends the applicant Form 08AD092E to request the verification.